snutij/ChatroomReact/README.md

 * Stock messages in back server for allow persist messages (like 100 latest for not surcharged server)
 * Add timestamp to each message
 * If you click on username it could be insert `/w ${thisUsername} to the input message

-# Author

-Justin Rabiller

-I made this application to practice my react lessons.
-Feel free to use it, read the code, optimise, all you want with this repo !
-If you have any advice contact me !

 [Licence](LICENSE)